-WHY VISIT ICELAND
+WHY VISIT ICELAND?

-Of course, no matter the season, you can always count on the warm hospitality of the Icelanders, a people fiercely proud of their well-preserved language and heritage that stretches back over a thousand years ago to the Viking Age.
+Of course, no matter the season, you can always count on the warm hospitality of the Icelanders.
+They are a people fiercely proud of their well-preserved language and heritage that stretches back over a thousand years ago to the Viking Age.

 See more travel information, such as currency, internet access and more, at our practical information section.

 - Or check out winter tours of Iceland for your chance to see the northern lights

 The main gateway in Iceland is the Keflavík International Airport (KEF), located about 50 minutes from Reykjavík.
 Flight times are approximately 3 hours from London and 5 hours from New York.
 Icelandair operates direct flights from numerous European and North American cities.
 And you'll find many other international airlines with flights to Iceland.